jeniyat/CSE-5521-SP21/HW/HW2/Readme.md

 # What to submit:

-* Your completed NaiveBayes Solution code.
+* Your completed NaiveBayes Classifier code.
 * A readme file with instruction to run your code.
-* A text file which contains the accuracy on the test data.
+* A text file which contains the accuracy on the test data with respect to different smoothing papermater values (Try alpha = 1, 0.5, 2, 10).